learn-co-curriculum/react-hooks-redux-delete-lab/README.md

 1. Set up the new `Band` component that is in charge of displaying the information for a single band.

-2. Create a new `Bands` component that will handle rendering all `Band` components from a list of bands provided as props.
+2. Create a new `Bands` component.
+This component will handle the rendering of all `Band` components from a list of bands provided as props.

 3. Use `BandsContainer` to access the Redux store that contains any band information using the provided `mapStateToProps` method.
-Pass these bands into the `BandsContainer`.
+Pass these bands into the `Bands` component.

-2. In the `manageBand` reducer, change the structure of the state such that each band is assigned its own ID.
+4. In the `manageBand` reducer, change the structure of the state such that each band is assigned its own ID.
 You will also need to pass this info through to the band object (this should include the _id_ and _name_ of the band) as the props to each rendered `Band` component.

-3. In the `Band` component, you will need to add a button that dispatches an action of type `'DELETE_BAND'` and then passes through that band's id as the `action.id`.
+5. In the `Band` component, you will need to add a button that dispatches an action of type `'DELETE_BAND'` and then passes through that band's id as the `action.id`.
 This dispatched action should be provided as a prop from BandsContainer.

-4. You will have to alter the reducer such that it creates a new list of bands that does not include the one whose delete button was pressed.
+6. You will have to alter the reducer such that it creates a new list of bands that does not include the one whose delete button was pressed.

 <p class='util--hide'>View <a href='https://learn.co/lessons/redux-delete-lab'>Redux Delete Lab</a> on Learn.co and start learning to code for free.</p>